cpascoli/hashstrat/README.md

 - The Pool uses Chainlink keepers to automate the Pool rebalaning operations.
 - The price of WETH/USD is also provided by a Chainlink feed.
 This price feed is used to determine the value of the WETH in the fund and to trigger the rebalance process.

-NOTE: Deployment scripts can deploy to Kovan only.
+NOTE: Deployment scripts can deploy to Kovan and Poligon (Mainnet).